akabarne/wt/README.md

 # wt

-This is a weight tracking app
+This is a weight tracking app!